Topology of quadrature domains

 This is possible because we have matched the degrees of the covering maps.
 Finally, we extend $\phi_\ell$ to a diffeomorphism

 We define the map $G$ by the formula

 By construction, $G:\widehat\CC\to \widehat\CC$ is a branched cover of degree $d$.

 Following the proof of Douady-Hubbard straightening theorem \cite{DH}, let us show that $\overline G$ is quasi-conformally equivalent to a rational function..
-We will construct an invariant infinitesimal ellipse field $\mathcal E$ of bounded eccentricity and then apply the measurable Riemann mapping theorem (see e.g. \cite{Carleson-Gamelin}).
+We will construct an invariant infinitesimal ellipse field $\mathcal E$ of bounded eccentricity and then apply the measurable Riemann mapping theorem (see e.g. \cite{Carleson-Gamelin}, Section I.7 and VI.1).
 The invariance means that for almost all $w\in\mathbb C$,

 Since $GK\subset K$ we have

 and we have the decomposition

 where Let us set